Laurae2/lgbdl/README.md

 This is Laurae's LightGBM online installer: it allows to install LightGBM from source directly from your R terminal.

+Please go to branch `pre-2.2.0` for a LightGBM version below 2.2.0.

 ## Installation

 ```r